wbailer/few-shot-object-detection/README.md

 The tool currently supports annotations in COCO format.
 However, this does not mean that COCO is required as a base model, as long as the annotations are provided in this format.

-A Docker container is provides, which contains a Torchserve server for inference, a Flask server providing endpoints to control the training process and a an Node.js instance running the MakeSense annotation tool.
+A Docker container is provided, which contains a Torchserve server for inference, a Flask server providing endpoints to control the training process and a an Node.js instance running the MakeSense annotation tool.
+The API and usage of the training and inference services is describe [here](docker/README.md).

 ## Files